sysadmin0815/Fix-Log4j-PowershellScript/README.md

 <b>by default the script validates if the jndilookup.class has been removed</b> from the jar file <br> <br>
 <b> by default if the class is still detected</b> and the jar file was not modified, the backup file will be cleaned up.<br>
  -can be disabled with $removeBkOnFailure set to $false<br>

+<b> by default the script searches for running java processes</b> and write a warning in the log and console.<br>
+ -KillMode for java prcesses can be enabled by $killMode set to $true - be careful with that!<br>

 <b>Generate a log file</b> in the scripts root directory <br><br>
 <b>Generate readable console output</b> <br> <br>